Guide to Electrical Cable Types: Romex, MC, THHN & More

 - Result: VD ≈ 6.32 Volts.

-- Verify: On a 120V circuit, this is a 5.3% drop (6.32V / 120V), which exceeds the 3% recommendation.
-You would need to upsize to 10 AWG wire.
-It’s critical to perform this check, according to cable length and load.
+- Verify: On a 120V circuit, this is about a 5.3% drop (6.32V / 120V), which exceeds the common 3% recommendation.
+You would typically upsize to 10 AWG wire to reduce the voltage drop.
+It’s critical to perform this check based on the actual cable length and load and to follow NEC guidance and any local amendments.

 Primary Sources for Electrical Codes